Skip to content

 tu pul yam un piza. – You ate a pizza completely.

-mi pul vide la filme. – I completed watching the film. / I watched the film completely.
+mi pul visi la filme. – I completed watching the film. / I watched the film completely.

 fen 'partially' indicates that the action is only partially done.